shivgodhia/hivestrung.github.io/content/featured/OnboardBuddy.md

 showInProjects: true
 ---

 Onboard Buddy is a comprehensive smart flashcard tool for incoming Amazon interns.
 Comes preloaded with a set of flashcards for [Amazon Leadership Principles](https://www.amazon.jobs/en/principles) and the [AWS](https://aws.amazon.com) Foundations Course.

-The flashcard algorithm based on the [Supermemo algorithm](https://www.supermemo.com/en) automatically schedules flashcards to maximise retention.
-Besides questions and answers, it supports hints and explanations, and querying specific flashcards all by asking to Alexa.
+Our flashcard algorithm, based on the [Supermemo algorithm](https://www.supermemo.com/en) automatically schedules flashcards to maximise retention.
+Besides questions and answers, it supports hints and explanations, and querying specific flashcards all by talking to Alexa.